 Yet the business community isn’t ready for this outcome.
 After a down year in deal-making due to Covid-19, they’re ready to get back on the merger train.
 (Speaking of, two big train companies want to merge.)
 Writing in his newsletter, Matt Stoller noted:

 So what is the most likely outcome?
 Well, deal making won’t slow down until the Biden Administration sends even clearer signals that it will stop deals from happening.
 I expect this will start first with increased scrutiny on “megadeals”, those over $5 billion in value.

-As for entertainment, this biggest potential impact is that Big Tech will be a pinch more worried.
-(Big Tech being at least Apple, Google, Facebook and Amazon, maybe Microsoft, maybe Netflix.)
+As for entertainment, the biggest potential impact is that Big Tech will be a pinch more worried.
+(Big Tech being at least Apple, Google, Facebook and Amazon.
+Maybe Microsoft.
+Maybe Netflix.)
 Sure, maybe increased antitrust scrutiny won’t come for train companies, but clearly Big Tech is in the crossfire.
-This could hamper the long hoped for M&A spree of Big Tech on smaller media companies.
+This could hamper the long-hoped-for M&A spree of Big Tech on smaller media companies.
 That would change a lot of potential strategy.

 Other Contenders for Most Important Story

 Netflix May (Huge May) Crack Down on Password Sharing